1. Cold Email Guide

 If you send an email to a recipient that previously unsubscribed, it will likely land in spam.
 That being said, not getting delivered to the inbox should be the least of your worries in this scenario.

 When you accidentally target an unsubscribed recipient, you’re violating every privacy regulation under the sun, and in some jurisdictions, you can even be held legally liable.
+To find out more, read our article on legal regulations that apply to cold email.

 Solution: